Holden Commodore (VK): Touring Cars

 The VK Group A SS Commodore was originally intended to be ready for racing in early 1985 to replace the near standard VK competitors had been forced to use.
 However, after virtually wasting 1984 on other pursuits including the HDT's ill-fated attempt at Le Mans which took up the focus in the first half of the year, then Holden's desire to send their Group C touring cars out with a win at Bathurst, left them little time to get the Commodore road cars ready to be homologated for Group A racing.
-This, plus delays in parts from suppliers meant that the HDT had not even begun to build the road going Group A cars to pass homologation on 1 January 1985, and did not have enough of them built to be homologated by the next FISA homologation date of 1 August which meant the new car would not be approved in time for that years Bathurst, although the Confederation of Australian Motorsport did relent and allow the Commodore's to use the smaller 4.9L V8 in order to save some 175 kg.
+This, plus delays in parts from suppliers meant that the HDT had not even begun to build the road going Group A cars to pass homologation on 1 January 1985, and did not have enough of them built to be homologated by the next FISA homologation date of 1 August which meant the new car would not be approved in time for that years Bathurst, although the Confederation of Australian Motorsport did relent and allow the Commodores to use the smaller 4.9L V8 in order to save some 175 kg.

 Peter Brock later recalled that after the 1985 James Hardie 1000, long time HDT driver and Brock's right-hand-man at the Special Vehicles operation John Harvey had remarked that their personal road cars (the SS Group A) were in fact faster and more reliable than the 1985 race cars.

 As a comparison, the VK Commodores run by the HDT at the 1984 James Hardie 1000 under the old Group C regulations (which saw the cars have much larger wheels and large aerodynamic spoilers front and back) produced over 410 bhp and were recorded at 275 km/h on the 2 km long Conrod Straight.
 The near standard 1985 Group A race cars only produced around 300 bhp and were recorded at 252 km/h on Conrod.
 This difference was also reflected in lap times with Peter Brock's fastest 1985 qualifying time being 8.811 seconds slower than he was in 1984.

 In early 1986 the HDT gave the car a dream debut when Brock and new co-driver Allan Moffat won the Nissan Mobil 500 at the Wellington Street Circuit, while team mates Harvey and new team engineer/driver Neal Lowe won the Pukekohe 500 in the second race of the New Zealand series a week later.
 Of note, the two winning HDT Cars were not brand new SS Group A models, instead they were the teams 1985 Bathurst Commodores, upgraded to 1986 specifications.